 Posterior Cruciate Ligament (PCL) Injury

-A tear in the meniscus can occur when you jump or twist while participating in sports, with soccer and volleyball being the most common culprits.
-However, the meniscus can also tear gradually over time due to normal wear and tear.
+A meniscus tear can occur from jumping or twisting during sports, with soccer and volleyball being the most common sports.
+Over time, the meniscus can wear out and tear as well.

 What Are the Most Common Causes of Knee Injuries?